DIYgod/RSSHub/docs/en/joinus/quick-start.md

 1. Please be sure to close the tag of `<Route>`!

+2. When adding a new site, please be sure to add **original link** in the title of the new site 🔗 !

-1. Execute `npm run format` to lint the code before you commit and open a pull request
+3. Execute `npm run format` to lint the code before you commit and open a pull request

 ## ## Submit new RSSHub Radar rule